 - Eggs: fresh, large eggs.

-- Coffee: it's optional, but it's an ingredients that brings out the chocolate flavor and deepens it.
+- Coffee: it's optional, but it's an ingredient that brings out the chocolate flavor and deepens it.
 The cookies will not taste like coffee.
 Use either coffee extract or instant coffee powder.
-Don't use espresso powder as it will not dissolve.
+Don't use espresso powder, as it will not dissolve.

 Because when you've finally mixed everything you'll be certain there is a mistake.
 Like I forgot to put the whole amount of flour.
 But no, it's fine and the cookies will be phenomenal.

 This is like an old-fashioned brownie in cookie form.
 The way most brownies used to be, with walnuts.

 Beat eggs with sugar for a few minutes until thick, pale yellow color, and foamy.
 This part will create that shiny, crackly coat the cookies have.
-Images 1 and 2

-- Add melted chocolate with butter and flavorings.
+Add melted chocolate and butter, and flavorings.
 Mixed until integrated.